 EMDR Therapy - What is it?
 How does it work?
 And what can it do for you?

 Whether we’ve experienced small setbacks to major traumas, we are all influenced by our memories and by experiences we may not completely remember or fully understand.
 Different types of therapies focus on different processes, for example, Cognitive Behavioural Therapy is orientated towards identifying problematic thoughts and behaviours, and learning skills to change them.
 ACT (Acceptance and Commitment Therapy) is focussed on teaching psychological skills to deal with thoughts and feelings effectively whilst encouraging us to accept what it out of our personal control and committing to actions that will improve and enrich life.
 EMDR, on the other hand taps into the memories that affect our present experience, using bilateral stimulation to reprocess traumatic memories in an adaptive way.
 EMDR has been supported as an effective treatment with more than 30 positive controlled outcome studies having been completed.
 Studies have shown that 84%-90% of single-trauma victims no longer have post-traumatic stress disorder after three 90-minute sessions.
 Another study, funded by the HMO Kaiser Permanente, found that 100% of the single-trauma victims and 77% of multiple trauma victims no longer were diagnosed with PTSD after only six 50-minute sessions.
 In another study, 77% of combat veterans were free of PTSD in 12 sessions.
 There has been enough research on EMDR therapy that it is now recognized as the gold standard form of treatment for trauma and other disturbing experiences by organizations such as the World Health Organization.
 Given the worldwide recognition as an effective treatment of trauma, you can easily see how EMDR therapy would be effective in treating the sometimes less overtly traumatic memories that can lead to low self-esteem, feelings of powerlessness, and other difficulties.
-Two of our clinicians, Michael and Lucy, recently attended a course which has given them specific training in this area of therapy.
+Michael recently attended a course which has given him specific training in this area of therapy.
 Therefore we wanted to share with you in a little more detail, what EMDR is, how EMDR works and how it can benefit you.

 So, what actually is EMDR?